 Structured interviews predict job success with a validity coefficient of .51, compared to .38 for unstructured interviews - making them nearly twice as effective at predicting performance (Schmidt & Hunter, 1998; reaffirmed by Sackett et al., 2022).
 Why the gap?
 Unstructured interviews let bias fill the spaces that structure would otherwise control.

-Bias enters your hiring process at five key points.
+Five key points in your hiring process are where bias typically enters.
 Knowing where to look is the first step toward fixing it.

 Resume Screening

-This is ground zero for name, school, and address bias.
-The 83,000-application study showed bias exists even at companies with public diversity commitments.
-Human screeners can't unsee a name or a graduation year.
-What feels like a gut instinct is often pattern-matching against an unconscious prototype of the "ideal candidate."
+Resume screening is ground zero for name, school, and address bias - and the primary source of candidate screening bias at most companies.
+Even at companies with public diversity commitments, the 83,000-application study showed bias persists.
+Human screeners can’t unsee a name or a graduation year.
+What feels like a gut instinct is often pattern-matching against an unconscious prototype of the “ideal candidate.”

 Consider what happens when a recruiter reviews 200 resumes in a sitting.
 Fatigue sets in.
 Shortcuts emerge.
-The brain starts looking for signals it recognizes - familiar school names, recognizable employers, conventional career paths.
+Familiar school names, recognizable employers, conventional career paths - these become the signals the brain defaults to.
 Every shortcut is a bias in disguise.

 Job Descriptions